corsa-center/corsa-center.github.io/docs/foundations/omsf.md

 * Your governance model and how decisions will be made within your project.
 * Your plan for financial sustainability, including potential funding sources.

-We are happy to work with you in structuring your proposal.
-If interested in hosting your project at OMSF, reach us at [info@omsf.io](mailto:info@omsf.io)
+OMSF is happy to work with you in structuring your proposal.
+If interested in hosting your project at OMSF, reach them at [info@omsf.io](mailto:info@omsf.io)

 ---